all-of-us/workbench/README.md

 ## Running test cases

-To run both api and public api unit tests, in the api dir run:
+To run both api and common api unit tests, in the api dir run:

 ```
 ./project.rb test